-- Veeam Backup Manager establishes a connection with Veeam Data Movers on the backup repository and backup proxy, and sets a number of rules for data transfer, such as network traffic throttling rules and so on.
+- Veeam Backup Manager establishes a connection with Veeam Data Movers on the target backup repository and backup proxy (on-host or off-host), and sets a number of rules for data transfer, such as network traffic throttling rules and so on.

 - Veeam Data Movers on the backup proxy and backup repository establish a connection with each other for data transfer.